Skip to content

 Solo Preparers Are Not Exempt

 The updated FTC Safeguards Rule removed the small-business exemption that some solo preparers previously relied upon.
 If you hold a PTIN and handle client data, you need a WISP — period.
-The PTIN and WISP requirements are directly connected, and the IRS has increased the frequency of compliance visits to solo and small-firm practitioners in recent years.
+Our guide to building a WISP for a small tax firm walks solo and two-person practices through a right-sized approach, and the IRS has increased the frequency of compliance visits to small-firm practitioners in recent years.

 Core Components of an IRS-Compliant WISP